rubensworks/PhD-Thesis/content/preface.md

 This allowed me to *learn*, and to *create* new things.

 As a teenager, I was never really the type of person that played a lot of video games.
-Nevertheless, I often came in contact with them through friends.
+Nevertheless, like most people of my generation, I often came in contact with them.
 Instead of being captivated to *play* these games,
 I was often intrigued by the way these games *worked*.
 This caused me to ponder on their internal processes, and wondering what it would take to make it myself.
 As such, I occasionally set out to [implement or extend certain games](https://www.rubensworks.net/projects/).
-The thing I enjoyed the most, however, was building things that connect people from all over the Web, which is why I also spent quite some time building Web sites to [distribute games](https://www.rubensworks.net/projects/tgcgames/) and [broadcast music](https://www.rubensworks.net/projects/allectroradio/).
+The thing I enjoyed the most, however, was building things that connect people over the Web, which is why I also spent quite some time building Web sites to [distribute games](https://www.rubensworks.net/projects/tgcgames/) and [broadcast music](https://www.rubensworks.net/projects/allectroradio/).

-After I graduated secondary school, it was obvious to pursue a further education related to computers and programming, which is how I ended up at Ghent University.
+After I graduated secondary school, the obvious choice was to pursue a further education related to computers and programming, which is how I ended up at Ghent University.
 The most impactful year for me was the final year of my Master's, which is when I worked on my thesis.